UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_00.md

 6. Read the shell's built-in manual

 Notes:
-In this module we will learn to use the shell to effectively communicate with the computer via text.
+In this module we will learn to use the shell to effectively communicate with the computer via a text-based shell.

 ---